bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Download shipping address
 Below code provides shipping label sas uri.
 This will be available only after device allocation.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name and job name in the code.

   ```
   // Input the name of the resource group